pastgift/object-checker-js/README.md

 Create request checker middleware for Express.

-with express-request-checker, checking HTTP request's `query` or `body` will be more easy and readable.
+with express-request-checker, checking HTTP request's `query`， `body` or url `params` will be more easy and readable.
 All the works is just `require` express-request-checker in `router.js` which belongs to an Express project and config it.
 So it's no need to modify any other source file.

 Since validation codes are written in a config-like way, `router.js` file will look like an API document, I hope that the communication cost within the development team can be reduced.